Limitations of Noisy Quantum Devices in Computational and Entangling Power: Methods

-In the case where $A$ contains one end of the chain, the support can only grow to one side.
-Following the same procedure, the size of the support has an upper bound of $t$.
-Thus, $E(\rho(t)) \le t$. \end{proof} Our result is a generalization of previous work that establishes a similar bound only for the entanglement entropy of pure states \cite{bravyi_lieb-robinson_2006, van_acoleyen_entanglement_2013, vershynina_entanglement_2019}.
-As far as we know, no such bounds have been derived for the mixed-state case, which is essentially the case for the analysis of noisy quantum devices.

-Then, by combining the results with Lemma \ref{lem:convergenceinfo}, we derive the upper bounds of quantum relative entropy of entanglement and quantum mutual information. \begin{theorem}[formal version of Theorem 2 in the main text] For any noisy quantum devices with $n$ qubits in one-dimensional qubit topology, quantum relative entropy of entanglement or quantum mutual information $E(A:\bar{A})$, between a contiguous half $A$ and the other half $\bar{A}$, is upper bounded by
+Lemma~\ref{lem:1dlight} is a generalization of previously established bounds for the entanglement entropy of pure states \cite{bravyi_lieb-robinson_2006, van_acoleyen_entanglement_2013, vershynina_entanglement_2019, eisert_entangling_2021}.
+We derive this result for the mixed-state case, which is essentially the case for noisy quantum devices.
+Then, by combining the results with Lemma \ref{lem:entropy}, we derive the upper bounds of quantum relative entropy of entanglement and quantum mutual information as Theorem~\ref{the:1dent} in the main text. \begin{proof}[Theorem~\ref{the:1dent}'s proof] First, we show that both the quantum relative entropy of entanglement and quantum mutual information are upper bounded by $D(\rho \| \sigma_0)$.
+For the quantum relative entropy of entanglement, this is because

-where $p$ is the noise strength in Eq. \eqref{eq:depolar}.
-Quantum mutual information $I(A:\bar{A})$ obeys the same bound. \end{theorem} \begin{proof} First, we show that both of the two entanglement monotones are upper bounded by $D(\rho \| \sigma_0)$.
-For quantum relative entropy of entanglement, this is because

 where ${\rm SEP}$ denotes the set of separable states over $A$ and $\bar{A}$ partition.
 For quantum mutual information, this is because